GDMarco/CRPYTHIAxDecays/README.md

 The CMake installation file `CMakeList.txt` includes the coordinates to the Pythia library and include files.
 The installation can be tested through the script `testPlugin.py`.

 # Installation
-For the installation of the CRPYTHIAzDecays plugin you need a running version of CRPropa (see [CRPropa installation documentation](https://crpropa.github.io/CRPropa3/pages/Installation.html)) and Pythia ([Pythia installation documentation](https://pythia.org/)).
+For the installation of the CRPYTHIAxDecays plugin you need a running version of CRPropa (see [CRPropa installation documentation](https://crpropa.github.io/CRPropa3/pages/Installation.html)) and Pythia ([Pythia installation documentation](https://pythia.org/)).
+The corresponding paths to the Pythia libraries and configure files need to be properly specified in the CMakeLists.txt file.

 First create a build folder within the plugin's directory and move there.